 The following terms are frequently used to describe the details of the administrative hearings process.
 Please note that the Code of Virginia (COV 4.1-100) contains additional definitions relevant to ABC laws.
 Also see the Virginia Codes and Regulations section.

-Offers in compromise: An alternative method of resolving a violation by a licensee, usually resulting in a suspension of a license and/or payments of a civil (monetary) penalty.
-The licensee initiates the offer in compromise.
-Any offer in compromise must consider the public interests, conform to statutory and regulatory guidelines, and be approved by the ABC Board to be final.
+Negotiation: An alternative method of resolving a violation by a licensee, usually resulting in a suspension of a license and/or payments of a civil (monetary) penalty.
+The licensee works directly with the Virginia ABC Office of Legal Counsel to come up with a Negotiated Settlement.
+The Negotiated Settlement must consider the public interests, conform to statutory and regulatory guidelines and must be approved by the Government Affairs Officer.

 Pre-Hearing Conference: A meeting between the parties and the Administrative Law Judge assigned to the case to prepare for the Formal Hearing.
 During the conference, the parties review the nature of the alleged violation(s) or objections, consider motions, disclose evidence, and resolve questions.
 These conferences are conducted off the record; however, all decisions made or agreements reached in such conferences will be made a part of the record.